Harvest Valley

 Who was that which transformed into a demon originally?
 Was even he who didn’t leave the Queen’s side seized by some kind of love?

 In the lead-up to the Covetous Demon, we find Hollows in pots with green flames hanging overhead.
-Once we actually enter the boss room, we see the demon staring at more such pots, countless humans bones littering the floor with more he can belch up.
+Once we actually enter the boss room, we see the demon longingly staring at more of these dangling prisoners, countless humans bones littering the floor with more he can belch up.
 Although the giant spiraling staircase behind him is broken, we can assume that it is supposed to lead up to Mytha’s private chambers — it is situated directly below her own boss room.
 It would thus seem that the queen has made the demon into a guard dog, teasing him with treats just out of reach to keep him on her doorstep.
 She has used her servant’s transformation to rid herself of countless unwanted visitors as a result.
 Perhaps she doesn’t want others to see her form, but there is irony in using the one person who loves her regardless when her reason for doing all this has long since lost its relevance.
 Love is indeed a crazy thing.